thijsvanloef/starnet-docker/README.md

 ### Parallel

-By default the images will be processed sequentually, but you have the option to process the images in parallel meaning that the container will try to process all image at once.
+By default, the images will be processed sequentially, but you have the option to process the images in parallel, meaning that the container will try to process all images at once.

-This will result in more sustained CPU usage, but will take less time for it to process all files.
+This will result in more sustained CPU usage but will take less time for it to process all files.

 #### Parallel Test results